Microchip-MPLAB-Harmony/bootloader_apps_i2c/apps/i2c_bootloader/readme.md

 ### SDCARD Host Application
 - This is a embedded I2C host application which sends the application image stored in the SD card to the target board over the I2C bus
-- The user application binary is copied into an SD card and inserted in the SD card slot on the host board
+- The user application binary is copied into an SD card and inserted in the SD card connected on the host board

     ![i2c_bootloader_host_sdcard](../docs/images/i2c_bootloader_host_sdcard.png)